dan-fritchman/Hdl21/readme.md

 `hdl21.netlist` takes a second destination argument `dest`, which is commonly either an open file-handle or `sys.stdout`.

-Hdl21 `Module`s each include a list of `Literal` contents, designed to be included directly in exported netlists.
+Each `Module` includes a list of `Literal` contents, designed to be included directly in exported netlists.
 These are commonly used to refer to out-of-Hdl21 quantities, or to include netlist-language features not first-class supported by Hdl21.
 Example:

 ```python
 @h.module